JonBetts/ssplus-wiki/Migrating-site-checklist.md

 * Add an entry for the site under the localhost ip address (127.0.0.1) to `/etc/hosts`.

+* Add an entry into the server's nginx config: In `/etc/nginx/sites-available` you'll see the different files for each site on the server.
+In most cases you should just be able to copy one of the existing ones and then amend as needed for the new site.
+You will need to create a symlink for your new file in `/etc/nginx/sites-enabled`, then run `sudo service nginx reload`.

 * Log into easyDNS and update the DNS entry.

 * On the old server, comment out the site's entry in `server.xml` and then `sudo mv /sites/[site] /sites/_old`.
 You can now start up tomcat on the old server.